Treatment for Crohn’s disease

 - Diets with high sugar contents

 - Low exposure to sunlight

-Western medicine tends to manage the disease by suppressing the symptoms through medications, suggesting diets that will be beneficial to patients, and advise a better and healthy lifestyle.
+Western medicine tends to manage the disease by suppressing the symptoms through medications, suggesting diets that will be beneficial to patients, and advising a better and healthier lifestyle.

 Symptoms of Inflammatory Bowel Disease